 - drugs for secondary prevention of cardiovascular disease

 - Adults who have been diagnosed with stable angina due to atherosclerotic disease

 Is this guideline up to date?

 We reviewed the evidence in April 2016.
 We found nothing new that affects the recommendations in this guideline.
 The footnote to recommendations 1.4.11 and 1.4.12 was amended to cover the new advice from the Medicines and Healthcare products Regulatory Agency (MHRA) about safety concerns related to ivabradine (June 2014 and December 2014) and nicorandil (January 2016).

-This clinical guideline partially updates recommendation 1.2 for the use of myocardial perfusion scintigraphy for the diagnosis and management of angina and myocardial infarction from NICE technology appraisal guidance 73.
-It offers evidence-based advice on the care and treatment of adults diagnosed with stable angina.
+Recommendations 1.5.2 and 1.5.12 of this guideline partially update recommendation 1.2 of myocardial perfusion scintigraphy for the diagnosis and management of angina and myocardial infarction (TA73).